jeezcalmdown88/resume/README.md

-# Resume
+# Simple Resume Website

-You...should be seeing my resume [website](https://jeezcalmdown88.github.io/resume/), not this.
-Call the devcops!
+After taking a course on HTML and CSS, I thought about creating my own website.
+And I wanted to keep it simple.
+Almost 90s-like.
+But it was a resume website, so I ould not make it too flashy.
+Tried to put the ideas presented [here](https://idlewords.com/talks/website_obesity.htm) to practice.